Examination of a Trade Mark Application

 Specification objections

-If an objection has been raised in respect of the claimed goods/services, the applicant may:
+If an objection has been raised in respect of the claimed goods/services, the applicant has the option of:

-- Amend the list of specifications of goods and/or services dependant on the objection
+- Amending the list of goods and/or services so as to overcome the issues raised and

-- Provide arguments to support the validity of the specification as claimed, including by using material that was otherwise unavailable to the examiner at the time of examination.
+- Providing arguments to support the validity of the specification claimed, including by using material that was otherwise unavailable to the examiner at the time of examination.

 Providing evidence under Section 44